MoonbaseOtago/sky-pll-cdr-test/docs/info.md

 | 1110     | 15           | 375MHz*  |

-With a divides by 2 reference clock set to 12.5MHz these frequencies shoukld be possible, number under 50MHz may be out of the range of the VCO)
+With a divides by 2 reference clock set to 12.5MHz these frequencies should be possible, number under 50MHz may be out of the range of the VCO)
 | COUNT    |  multiplier  | CLK Freq |
 | -------- |  -------     | --------
 | 0001     | 2            | 25MHz*    |